 a.
 Public Cloud

-The benefit of using a public cloud is that you don’t have to invest in your own cloud infrastructure.
+The benefit of using public cloud hosting is that you don’t have to invest in your own cloud infrastructure.

-You can simply use the computing resources of the public cloud provider and only pay for the CPU cycles, storage, and bandwidth you use.
+You can simply use the computing storage resources of the public cloud hosting service provider and only pay for the CPU cycles, cloud storage, and bandwidth you use.

-The downside of using cloud hosting solutions is that you have to trust that the provider will keep your data safe and secure.
+The downside of using cloud hosting service is that you have to trust that the service provider will keep your data safe and secure.

-The public cloud is mostly used by small businesses and startups that don’t have the resources to build their own cloud infrastructure.
+The public cloud hosting is mostly used by small businesses and startups that don’t have the storage resources to build their own cloud hosting infrastructure.

-It’s also popular with companies that have data storage and processing needs that fluctuate frequently.
+It’s also popular with companies that have data storage resources and processing needs that fluctuate frequently.

 b.
 Private Cloud